minio/minio/docs/configure-minio-with-tls.md

 # How to secure access to your Minio server with TLS [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/minio/minio?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 In this document, we will show how to configure your Minio servers with TLS certificates.
+Steps for Windows could be found [here](https://github.com/minio/minio/blob/master/docs/configure-minio-with-gnutls-windows.md).

 ## 1. Prerequisites